3 weeks, 5 days ago

 |Rank||Team Name||Is Report||Preliminary Score||Final Score||Submissions|

-The task in this project is to choose three subsets of samples from the data pool such that they bring the largest improvement to a prediction model.
-The size of subsets should be 50, 200, 500, respectively.
+The task in this project is to choose two subsets of samples from the data pool such that they bring the largest improvement to a prediction model.
+The size of subsets should be 50, 200, respectively.

-Format of submissions: solutions should be submitted as text files with three lines.
+Format of submissions: solutions should be submitted as text files with two lines.
 The first line should contain exactly 50 integers - the indices of samples from the data pool (samples are indexed starting from 1), separated by commas.
-The second and the third line should contain analogous indices for the second and the third set of samples, with sizes 200, and 500, respectively.
+The second line should contain analogous indices for the second set of samples, with 200 integers.

 Evaluation: the evaluation of submitted solutions will be done using an XGBoost model, trained independently on the three sets of samples added to the initial data which was made batch available to participants.
 Each model will be evaluated on a separate test set (hidden from participants).
-The quality metric used for the evaluation will be the average F1score.
-From each score, we will subtract the average F1score obtained by a model trained only on the initial data batch and the results for three sets will be summed with weights 10, 2.5, and 1 for the subset size 50, 200, and 500, respectively.
+The quality metric used for the evaluation will be the average AUC.
+Results for the two sample sets will be averaged with weights 4 and 1 for the subset size 50 and 200, respectively.